 - Methylcobalamin – Although a bit more expensive, this form of Vitamin B12 is the natural form.
 Because your body does not need to convert it, the Vitamin B12 benefits appear in your body much more quickly and easily.
 If you have to choose between the two possible forms of B12, Methylcobalamin would probably be better.

-Generally it seems like around 2.4 micrograms daily works for most people to maintain adequate levels.
+Generally it seems like the right Vitamin B12 dosage for seniors is around 2.4 micrograms daily.
 Pregnant and nursing women should take a little more, since they are ‘eating for 2’.
 Your health care provider can determine an optimum level.

 Don’t worry about overdosing on Vitamin B12.
 Your body won’t absorb any more than it needs.
 Any excess B12 will just go out in your urine.
 You’re just raising the cost of your pee.